-The amount borrowed is payable directly to the landlord as a deposit.
+If agreed, the amount borrowed is payable directly to the landlord or letting agent.
 The tenant makes regular affordable repayments to the credit union.
-There are no fees for setting up the loan, the loan repayments are also used to start your own savings account with the credit union.
-Examples of this are in the below PDF.
+There are no fees for setting up the loan.
+The loan repayments are also used to start your own savings account with the credit union.